contextgeneric/cgp-patterns/content/debugging-support.md

 of provider traits.
 With it, instead of trying to check each provider trait implementation, we only need to check for the implementation of one trait, `IsProviderFor`.

+## Propagating `IsProviderFor` Constraints

+Now that we have captured our constraints using `IsProviderFor`, we need to somehow propagate the constraint upward through the delegation chain, so that the context provider `PersonComponents` also implements `IsProviderFor` with the same constraints as its delegate, `FormatAsJsonString`.

+We would do that by modifying the provider trait definition, so that `IsProviderFor` becomes a _supertrait_ of the provider trait:

 ```rust
 # extern crate anyhow;